 Author: Gordon Drakes is a commercial lawyer at the law firm, Fieldfisher and he specialises in franchising and multi-channel licensing.
 Fieldfisher's franchising practice is rated as the leading practice in the UK and globally by Chambers & Partners 2014 and Chambers Global 2014 respectively.

-Below is a list of points that franchisors should consider when looking to franchise internationally.
-This should help them to avoid making mistakes at a later date.
+Below is a list of points that franchisors should consider when looking to franchise internationally to help them avoid making mistakes at a later date:

 1. Perfect your concept before you go abroad